Skip to main content

 7. The Architect's Tax (Trade-off Analysis)

-Every architectural choice incurs a cost.
-Here is the analysis for OxaWay:
+Every architectural choice comes with a cost.
+These are the accepted risks for the Pilot.

 A. The Wrapper Pattern vs. Headless UI